Mark H. Hayden Mark-et al. Logo

 By typing in a word list the emails are filtered by subject or body content and can be deleted if offensive words are found.

-Don't Unsubscribe to SPAM
+DO NOT Unsubscribe to SPAM

 One of the spammers' nasty tricks is to get you to "unsubscribe" so they can validate your e-mail address.